 How much it costs

-The service is time limited and is not chargeable during this time.
-If you require support that goes beyond this time you may be charged.
-The amount you pay is based on a Financial assessment.
+The service is time limited and not chargeable during this time.
+If it is identified that you require support that goes beyond this time you will be charged.
+A person led needs assessment will be done and the amount you pay is based on a financial assessment.

 How can I get the service